Blueberry rust in Tasmania Blueberry rust is present at low levels in Tasmania.

 Blueberry rust (Thekopsora minima) is a serious disease of blueberries that causes extensive defoliation and may cause plant death on plants with severe infections.

-Blueberry rust is a fungi and is classified under Tasmania's
+Blueberry rust is a fungal pathogen and is classified under Tasmania's

 Plant Quarantine Act 1997 as a List A disease.